 A report this year found that between 2011 and 2014, 700 million people became account holders at banks, other financial institutions, or mobile money service providers.
 Overall, the number of “unbanked” individuals fell by 20 percent, to 2 billion adults.
 That's a huge gain, with profound implications for global economic development, and a range of funders pushed hard in 2015 to accelerate this trend.

-Near the front of the pack is the MetLife Foundation, which has made financial inclusion worldwide its top priority, and the deep-pocketed MasterCard Foundation, which is giving in this area at a major level.
+Near the front of the pack is the MetLife Foundation, which has made financial inclusion worldwide its top priority, and deep-pocketed funder, The MasterCard Foundation, which is giving in this area at a major level.
 The Gates Foundation is also a major player.
 A range of other funders, like the Omidyar Network, also work on financial inclusion and have high hopes for transformative change, especially as mobile phones spread to the world's poorest communities.

 Women and Girls